 Flows can also be triggered by a date property.
 For example, Klaviyo's prebuilt birthday flow references a date field that occurs every year.

 Product feeds pull catalog data so they can be displayed dynamically in a customer email.
-For example, you may want to include a product feed of recommended items in a customer winback flow.
+Here, we've selected a dynamic product block in order to utilize a product feed.
+Your product feed could be configured to display trending items, for instance.

 - Understanding how information Is exchanged between Klaviyo and apps

 - Need more help integrating with Klaviyo?
 Check out Klaviyo's Agency Partners